desoukya/dot/README.md

 // navigate up in page
 shift+[

+// search for a word and navigate to all highlighted matches /SEARCH_TERM n - navigate forward
+N - navigate backward

+// on a variable jump to definition gd - go to definition

+// navigate to next function in file
+[m
+]m

 Introduction
 Every time when I got a new computer or reinstalled the macOS, the first thing I would like to do is to set up my terminal and make it look cool.
 There are several tools I always like to gear up for the terminal including the following: